-Our dentist and team use the advanced Medit Scanner to capture pictures of your teeth and create high-quality digital impressions.
+Dr. Eric Wagar and the friendly dental team use the advanced Medit Scanner to capture pictures of your teeth and create high-quality digital impressions.
 This state-of-the-art device removes the discomfort and mess of traditional impression materials and improves the quality of your treatments!
-Please call us today to learn more about Medit Scanner in Renton, WA, and to make your appointment with Dr. Wagar.
+Please call us today to learn more about our 3D dental scanner in Renton, WA, and to make your appointment with Dr. Wagar.

 Digital impressions represent cutting-edge technology that allows dentists to create a virtual, computer-generated replica of the hard and soft tissues in the mouth using lasers and other optical scanning devices.
 The digital technology captures clear and highly accurate impression data in mere minutes, without the need for traditional impression materials that some patients find inconvenient and messy.
 Many patients find digital impressions an easier and more comfortable procedure because traditional impression materials are avoided.
 The impression information then is transferred to a computer and used to create restorations, often without the need for stone models.